miguelfdezc/fullstack-assignment/README.md

 - Implement the interface to list the exchange price history of the followed currencies.

 ## Evaluation
-We are in search for a backend developer who is capable of implementing API requirements, can work databases and can design "future-proof" (if that even exists) solutions.
+We are in search for a full-stack developer who is capable of implementing API requirements, can work databases and can design "future-proof" (if that even exists) solutions.

 Therefore we will evaluate the assignment having the following things in mind: